Boston Common: 17th century

 William Blaxton was the first European owner of the land.
 He arrived in the Massachusetts Bay Colony as chaplain to the Robert Gorges expedition that landed in Weymouth in 1623.
-Every other member of this colonization attempt returned to England before the winter of 1625.
+All other member of this colonization attempt returned to England before the winter of 1625.
 Blaxton migrated five miles north to the Shawmut Peninsula, then a rocky bulge at the end of a swampy isthmus surrounded on all sides by mudflats.
 Blaxton lived entirely alone for five years on the peninsula that became Boston.

 In 1630, Blaxton wrote a decisive letter to the Puritan group led by Isaac Johnson, whose colony of Charlestown was then failing from lack of fresh water.
 Blaxton advertised the excellent natural springs of the peninsula and invited Johnson's group to settle with him on it, which they did on September 7, 1630.
 Johnson died less than three weeks later and Blaxton negotiated a grant of 50 acres around his home on the western edge of the peninsula from Governor John Winthrop.
-This amounted to approximately 10 percent of the available land on the Shawmut Peninsula and stretched from Beacon Hill to Boylston Street.
+This amounted to approximately 10 percent of the available land on the Shawmut Peninsula, stretching from Beacon Hill to Boylston Street.

-One of Johnson's last official acts as the leader of the Charleston community was to name the new settlement across the river Boston after his original home in Lincolnshire, England.
-He had immigrated to Massachusetts Bay Colony with his wife Arbella and John Cotton, grandfather of Cotton Mather, during the Puritan Migration.
+One of Johnson's last official acts as the leader of the Charlestown community was to name the new settlement across the Charles River after his original home in Lincolnshire, England.
+He had immigrated to Massachusetts Bay Colony with his wife, Arbella, and John Cotton, grandfather of Cotton Mather, during the Puritan Migration.

 However, Blaxton quickly tired of his Puritan neighbors and the difficulty of retaining such a large plot of land in a town that had grown to nearly 4,000 people by 1633.
 This led him to sell all but six of his 50 acres back to Winthrop in 1634 for £30 ($5,455 adjusted).
-The governor purchased the land through a one-time tax on residents amounting to 6 shillings (around $50 adjusted) per person.
+The governor purchased the land through a one-time tax on residents amounting to 6 shillings per person (approximately $50 in adjusted value).
 Those 44 acres became the town commons of Boston and today form the bulk of Boston Common.